abdulmominsakib/getx_flutter_structure/README.md

 <hr>

-<b>This project is open for contribution.</b> You can make changes that suits your needs and effective and which everybody will understand.
+<b>This project is open for contribution.</b> You can make changes that suits your needs and effective for you and which everybody will understand.
 The structure and pattern are made for make developer life easier.
 Peace. 😊